11 March 2018 Blog Taverne Zum Vollmond, 24 June 2017

 Behold.
 Tatyana’s lush, flower and herb garden.
 A blooming spectrum of roses, foxglove, lavender, nasturtian, and a delectable array of pungent herbs like rosemary, oregano, chives, sage in a little corner oasis.
 I love fecund, wild, gardens.

 Daniela, aka tour manager (one of her many hats), arranged the gig at Taverne Zum Vollmond, 24 June 2017 – a sofa concert, run by Thomas and Tatyana.
-A couple of talented and respectively tech savvy and artistically inclined individuals who invited us into their home of orchards, windows of light, high ceilings, checked tiles and wood floors.
+A couple of talented and respectively tech savvy and artistically inclined individuals who invited us into their home of orchards, windows of light, high ceilings, checked tiles and wooden floors.
 Treating circa thirty of us (plus newly roped in roadie, Jörg) to a Swiss apero of delicious home-made hors d’oeuvres, cheese, charcuterie and booze – unexpectedly amazeballs – as the dial kept rising on this surprisingly sultry summer’s eve.